Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 can consequently be held in fields of storage classes and can be stored in the store of a Hotmoka node, *as long as only storage objects are added to the array*.
-Their size is fixed and decided at time of construction.
+Their size is fixed and decided at the time of construction.
 Although we consider `StorageTreeArray<E>` as the storage replacement for Java arrays, it must be stated that the complexity of accessing their elements is logarithmic in the size of the array, which is a significant deviation from the standard definition of arrays.
 Nevertheless,